nightintoxicated/Book-of-admin-tips/README.md

 layer 3: transport<br>
   - tcp / udp, does a syn scan show it open?<br>
   - is the application listening on a port?<br>
+  - can you see the traffic coming in with tcpdump?<br>
 <br>
 layer 2: network<br>
   - can you ping into it? can it ping out?<br>
+  - does the arp cache need clearing?<br>
 <br>
 layer 1: physical<br>
   - is it even plugged in<br>